McAdams On: Legislating Loudness Levels

 I understand that folks are annoyed by loud TV commercials, but to me, this legislation epitomizes the concept of Big Government run amuck.
 It’s either that, or We the People have become so profoundly lazy that the federal government must now control the volume on our TV sets.

-Robertson Davies said “There is no nonsense so gross that society will not, at some time, make a doctrine of it and defend it with every weapon of communal stupidity.”
+Robertson Davies is credited with saying, “There is no nonsense so gross that society will not, at some time, make a doctrine of it and defend it with every weapon of communal stupidity.”

 He was kind of a crank, though.
 Mark Twain was, too, but more colloquially: